 While the Bondi SR also works well as an on-foot delivery shoe, it helps to be mindful of two shortcomings.
 Its all-leather upper makes a warm shoe during summers, and the shallow outsole lugs will not grip as well on slush and muddy sidewalks.
 Otherwise, this is a versatile shoe for walking routes as well.

-The waterproof version of the Ultraboost (our review is here) works well as a letter carrier shoe.
+The waterproof version of the Ultraboost Light works well as a letter carrier shoe.
 Because it’s an Ultraboost, it has the same Boost midsole as the standard version.

 On the road and floors, that equates to a high level of supportive ride comfort during mail delivery and sorting.
 The tall Boost foam heel is cushioned enough for walking routes.

-However, what makes the Ultraboost 22 GTX unique is its combination of the shrouded upper and ‘Wintergrip’ outsole.
+However, what makes the Ultraboost Light GTX unique is its combination of the shrouded upper and ‘Wintergrip’ outsole.

-Unlike the regular model, the 22 GTX’s upper is waterproof with a zipped shroud.
+Unlike the regular model, the UB Light GTX’s upper is constructed like a waterproof bootie.
 The exterior is also layered with synthetic for durability and protection.